kelvinkirima014/Blog/content/posts/gentleintrosolana/gentleintrosolana.md

 Congrats!
 We just created a solana program, deployed it on a local cluster, and interacted with it from the client side using a JSON RPC API.
 You can use this tutorial as a reference on various Solana and Rust concepts as you build your own programs.

-### About the author.
-This tutorial was created by [Kelvin Kirima](https://kirima.vercel.app/).
-Kelvin is a programmer excited about decentralization and working to build an open internet and open communities.